The spectral characteristics of the Sturm Hamiltonian with eventually periodic type: Introduction

 \subsection{Ideas of the proof}

 \

 Let us explain the idea of our proof.
-By viewing the spectrum as a kind of subshift of finite type, we successfully transfer the spectral problem to a dynamical problem.
-Then we combine the tools from the thermodynamical formalism and multifractal analysis, derive the desired result.
+By constructing a bi-Lipschitz homeomorphism between the spectrum and the symbolic space (see Proposition \ref{bi-lip-alpha}), we can regard the spectrum as a kind of subshift of finite type, then we successfully transfer the spectral problem to a dynamical problem.
+We combine the tools from the thermodynamical formalism and multifractal analysis, and derive the desired result.
+We mainly illustrate how the pressure function relates to spectral characteristics.